Saint-Hyacinthe: Transport

+Arts and culture

+The Centre d'exposition Expression is a museum in Saint-Hyacinthe whose mission is to promote and disseminate contemporary and current art.
+The centre presents exhibitions renowned for their artistic quality.
+These exhibitions are complemented by an education and mediation service, publications and collections.

 Education

 The South Shore Protestant Regional School Board previously served the municipality.

 In association with the Université de Montréal, Saint-Hyacinthe is home to the only veterinary medicine faculty of Quebec and the only such school in North America where teaching is provided in French.

 Sports

 From 1989 to 1996 the city had a team in the Quebec Major Junior Hockey League known as the Saint-Hyacinthe Laser.
 From 2001 to 2009 the city was represented in the Ligue Nord-Américaine de Hockey (known as the Quebec Semi-Pro Hockey League (QSPHL) until 2004) by the Saint-Hyacinthe Cousin (2001–05), Saint-Hyacinthe Cristal (2005–06), Saint-Hyacinthe Top Design (2006–08) and Saint-Hyacinthe Chiefs (2008–09).
 The city's main hockey arena is the historic Stade L.P.
 Gaucher, which was built in 1937.

 Notable people

 The following individuals were born or grew up in the region of Saint-Hyacinthe: